core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 # Types of Groups and Their Configuration # {#chap-general-groupcomm}

 In the following, different group types are first defined in {{sec-groupdef}}.
-Then, Group configuration, including group creation and maintenance by an application, user, or commissioning entity is considered in {{sec-groupconf}}.
+Then, group configuration, including group creation and maintenance by an application, user, or commissioning entity is considered in {{sec-groupconf}}.

 ## Types of Groups ## {#sec-groupdef}
 Three types of groups and their mutual relationships are defined in this section: CoAP group, application group, and security group.